Skip to main content

 What Are the Guidelines for Monitoring Female Hormone Protocols?

-For women in or post-menopause, hormonal therapy is designed to alleviate symptoms like vasomotor instability (hot flashes), sleep disturbances, and vaginal atrophy, while supporting bone density.
+For women in perimenopause or post-menopause, hormonal therapy is designed to alleviate symptoms like vasomotor instability (hot flashes), sleep disturbances, and vaginal atrophy, while supporting bone density.
 Monitoring is essential to ensure the lowest effective dose is used and to manage the interplay between estrogen, progesterone, and sometimes testosterone.

 The approach for women is highly individualized based on whether she has a uterus.
 For women with a uterus, progesterone must be co-administered with estrogen to prevent endometrial hyperplasia.